chiffa/BioFlow/dev_log.rst

 -   Add the forwarding of the thread number to the progress report

--   (MEH) Reformat progress report as a progress bar.
+-   (CLI) Reformat progress report as a progress bar.

--   The explanation of the model and its transmission into the published data needs to be easy enough to explain why the hits are justified and why they aren't.
+-   (DONE) The explanation of the model and its transmission into the published data needs to be easy enough to explain why the hits are justified and why they aren't.